I know I said I was going to get the calls last hour.

 The trigger, folks, is basically an automatic cut in defense and non-discretionary funds.

-If the the the way this works is they're supposed to come up with a million and a half dollars or trillion and a half dollars in cuts.
+The way this works is they're supposed to come up with a million and a half dollars or trillion and a half dollars in cuts.

-If they don't, they can't agree to it, then a trigger kicks in and half the cuts take place in defense, and the other half take place in discretionary.
+If they don't, they can't agree to it, then a trigger kicks in and half the cuts take place in defense and the other half take place in discretionary.

-But the the half of the cuts that take place in discretionary, it's not all out of, say, Medicare or all out of Medicaid.
+But the half of the cuts that take place in discretionary, it's not all out of, say, Medicare or all out of Medicaid.

 They can spread it out.